Sweatr

 What you're testing:

 • Palatability at race intensity.
-Does the gel taste fine in an easy 10km?
-Great.
-Does it still work on a long run when you're glycogen-depleted and hot?
-Test that.
+Does the gel taste fine on an easy 10 km?
+Test it glycogen-depleted and hot.

 • Caffeine timing.
-Caffeine-containing gels (typically 75mg caffeine) are effective but need to be timed correctly.
-Most athletes save them for the second half of a race.
+Caffeine gels (typically 75 mg caffeine) need to be timed correctly — most athletes save them for the second half.

 • Product availability on course.
-If the race provides SiS gels at aid stations and you've been training with Maurten, you need to decide: carry your own, or adapt.
+If the race provides a brand you haven't trained with, decide now: carry your own or adapt.
 Carrying your own is safer.

 Step 3: Build your race-day schedule